endymion1818/team-documentation/sitehealthchecklist.md

 - 1 X Document language missing
 - 1 X Empty button

-These must be eliminated as soon as possible to meet accessibility guidelines.
+These should be eliminated as soon as possible to meet accessibility guidelines.

-#### 54 Low Contrast Errors
-54 areas of your site have very low contrast which fails WCAG AA standard at normal and large size text.

-#### Warnings

-- 2 X Redundant alternative text
-- 4 X A nearby image has the same alternative text
-- 1 X Fieldset missing legend
-- 7 X Redundant link
-- 3 X Redundant title text

-These should be eliminated as soon as possible.

 ### 4. Broken Links